I Miss Someone I Used To Date: Six Ways To Mend A Relationship

 However, it merely means that a better relationship with someone else is out there waiting for you.
 This can be tough to cope with when your emotions are still raw, but with time and healing, you can be grateful that things worked out the way they did.

-Resources for support and guidance
+Resources to fix relationships and get support and guidance

 No matter who you are or what you may be currently experiencing in life, it is critical for you to know that you are not on your own.
 Whether you're grappling with relationship struggles or something completely different, there are available support systems that can be of value to you.

-If you're interested in rising above a challenge, fixing a problem, or only having someone help to speak with, signing up for online therapy with Regain can change your life.
+If you're interested in rising above a challenge, fixing a problem, or only having someone to help you speak with, signing up for online therapy with Regain can change your life.
 When you work with an online therapist, you can better understand yourself, your situation, and the best solutions for what you're enduring.

-Online therapy platforms like Regain may be especially useful because they enable users to schedule sessions at times compatible with their schedules.
+Online therapy platforms like Regain may be especially useful because they enable users to schedule sessions that are at times compatible with their schedules.
 People can meet with their therapist from any location with a secure internet connection, meaning you and a long-distance partner can take part in sessions simultaneously.

 Individuals and couples seek online therapy for relationship issues regularly and experience positive outcomes because of it.
 In a study comparing the efficacy of online and in-person psychotherapy, researchers found that there were no significant differences between the two modalities for the study participants.
 Both cohorts experienced improvements in their relationship satisfaction, showing online counseling’s promise as a valuable treatment approach.